NikolaiRadke/Noko_2/mp3/README.md

-# Male voice set for NOKO - German | enhanced 226 files Version
+# Voice set for Noko - German

 Copy these mp3s into the folder **001** on your microSD card.
 Strictly observe the sequence!
 021.mp3 must be copied as the 21st file.
-See the [Wiki](https://github.com/NikolaiRadke/NOKO/wiki/SDKarte) for more detailed instructions.
+See the [Wiki](https://github.com/NikolaiRadke/Noko_2/wiki/SDKarte) for more detailed instructions.

 | Number  | Assignment               |